Are you looking for some blooms to brighten up your holiday season? These beautiful flowering plants for Christmas are sure to do just that.

-Best Flowering Plants For Christmas:
+Flowering Plants For Christmas:

-Anthuriums, with their glossy green leaves & shiny flowers, really give you a tropical feel.
+Anthurium plants, with their glossy green leaves and shiny flowers, really give you a tropical feel.

 These flowers seems to have their own inner sparkle.
 Just look at the petals up close and you’ll see what I mean.

-These are popular bedding plants here in coastal California for the winter season.
+These are popular bedding plants in coastal California for the winter season.
 Cyclamen flowers tend to open slowly but the foliage is so lovely and interesting.

-Christmas Cactus are actually a long lasting houseplant and will bloom again for you next year.
+Christmas Cactus are actually a long lasting, attractive houseplant and will bloom again for you next year.
 They come in an array of colors now, even yellow.

 They flower within 6-8 weeks of planting and although traditionally seen growing in soil, they can also be started in pebbles, rocks or glass chips.

 SHOOTING STAR HYDRANGEAS